nicholas-tedesco/BidCentral/README.md

 ## Overview

 BidCentral is a full-stack application that simulates an online auction platform.
 Primary user functionalities include listing items for sale, bidding on existing items, and viewing completed auctions.
+The app uses Python Flask as a web framework and a PostgreSQL database for persistent storage.

 This project was created as part of coursework at Georgia Tech.
 To avoid potential honor code violations, the code is excluded from this repo.